The Group Therapy Centre - Cambridge

 Today, the Group Therapy Centre offers a wide range of therapies, from traditional psychodynamic approaches including Group Analysis, to modern orientations like Cognitive Behavioural Therapy (CBT) Trauma and Schema Focused therapies.

-Staffed by qualified and highly experienced professionals, the Centre is recognised by the public and profession as a vital part of the ‘mental health mix’ in the region, and is one of the leading charitable providers of group therapies in the UK.
+Staffed by qualified and highly experienced professionals, the Centre is recognised by the public and NHS as a vital part of the ‘mental health mix’ in the region; and we are one of the leading providers of group therapies in the UK.

-Here, people are seen fast, usually just a few days from initial contact; and between 80 and 100 members participate in different kinds of therapy groups each week.
+Here, people are seen fast, usually just a few days from initial contact; and over 100 people participate in different kinds of therapy groups each week.